 (1) K-12: A single school district, a consortium of school districts, a BOCES, or any combination of these entities.
 A school district applicant must serve as fiscal agent/applicant for the grant.
-A BOCES, community college or other member of the consortium may serve as lead implementing partner.
+A BOCES, community college, or other member of the consortium may serve as lead implementing partner.

 Individual school buildings may not apply for this grant.
-A grant award through this RFP cannot be used to expand the 16 currently funded P-TECH projects.
+A grant award through this RFP cannot be used to expand the 26 currently funded P-TECH projects.

-All school district applicants must maintain a demonstration of full implementation of an approved APPR plan in compliance with Section 1 of Part A of Chapter 57 and Chapter 53 of the Laws of 2013, Education Law §3012-c, and Subpart 30-2 of the Rules of the Board of Regents throughout the entire period of the grant.
+All school district applicants must maintain a demonstration of full implementation of an approved APPR plan in compliance with the applicable provisions of Section 1 of Part A of Chapter 57 of the Laws of 2013 as amended, Chapter 53 of the Laws of

+2014, Chapter 61 of the Laws of 2015, Education Law §3012-c or §3012-d as applicable, and Subpart 30-2 or 30-3 of the Rules of the Board of Regents as applicable, throughout the entire period of the grant.